betodealmeida/nefelibata/docs/customization.rst

 You probably only need to change the last one.

-The ``index.html`` template is used to generate the index page, as well as the paginated archives and category pages, ie, any page that shows a list of posts.
+The ``index.html`` template is used to generate the index page, as well as the paginated archives and tags pages, ie, any page that shows a list of posts.
 It defines the following blocks:

 meta
     Metadata addade to the HTML head title
     The title of the page
 navigation
-    Elements used to paginate the archives and the categories content
+    Elements used to paginate the archives and the tags content
     The actual HTML content of the posts